-Adelphi’s College of Arts and Sciences provides a rich, well-rounded education rooted in a strong liberal arts tradition.
+Explore a broad range of majors, minors, and courses in the humanities, arts and STEM fields.
+You’ll experience a rich, well-rounded education rooted in Adelphi’s strong liberal arts tradition.

 Did you know active learning is a critical part of an Adelphi education?

 Our Arts and Sciences faculty are renowned not just for their research and academic credentials, but also for their leadership in finding new, highly effective and innovative ways to teach.

 When Adelphi College was founded in 1896, it was committed to the belief that all frontiers of learning could be advanced.
 It was the challenge of each succeeding generation of students to learn from the great minds of the past and, when the lessons were learned, to go beyond them.

 This continuum of learning, in which the past comes alive and the future becomes enabled by it, has been Adelphi’s mission from its inception.